North Campus Student Guide

 In the case of sending your post, there is a Royal Mail post box just outside of Aberdare Hall.
 In terms of collecting your own post, there are post boxes within all the accommodations near the entrance to the halls and houses.
 To find out how to write your address, see the poster on the cork board in the communal kitchen!
 If you wish to send parcels nationally or internationally, there is a paid Post Office Service on the ground floor in the SU.

-The university gym is the closest gym, located at park place, but if you are happy to go into town there is also JD gym and The Gym which are quite cheap for students and usually have offers in freshers’ week.
+The university gym is the closest gym, located on Senghennydd Rd, but if you are happy to go into town there is also JD gym and The Gym which are quite cheap for students and usually have offers in freshers’ week.
 They have stands at fresher’s fair so make sure to have a look!

 Walks, relaxation and exercise